THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Many of the scriptural promises quoted by careless, double-minded people are actually directed toward the fervent disciples of the Lord.
 The rewards of immortality and glory that Jesus is bringing with Him are an area of confusion of doctrine and of misplaced hopes.
 God has promised these glorious gifts and responsibilities only to the victorious saints, the overcomers.

-The Word of God concerning the new covenant has been made of none effect by our ignorance of what the grace of God is.
+The Word of God concerning the new covenant has no effect due to our ignorance of what the grace of God is.
 We are defining grace as the forgiveness of sin, with the idea in mind that the image of Christ and union with Christ will be handed to us miraculously when the Lord returns, or accomplished in us somehow with little or no effort on our part.
 This is incorrect, being contrary to the writings of the Apostles of the Lamb.

 Rather, the grace of God in Christ is the Divine Virtue, wisdom, authority, and power to accomplish image and union in our personality as we follow the Holy Spirit.
 There is a constant receiving of Christ and a constant warring against evil that continues throughout our discipleship.